 In your comment, you mentioned a couple of times that you want to be loved, you need affection.
 That’s normal and healthy – we all want love and affection.
 We all want to be loved.
 But, not all of us allow ourselves to fall in love with men who don’t love us back.
 Yes, we have control over who we love.

 Instead of focusing on him, I encourage you to try to figure out why you’re allowing this man to treat you like this.
 You’re like a dog being kicked over and over – and you go back for more.

 And, you KNOW you’re doing the wrong thing by staying with him and wanting him to love you, because you said that your friends are tired of giving you advice that you don’t take.
 And, you said in your comment that you’d even welcome criticism from me.

 Part of me wonders if you like the attention you get from staying with a man who doesn’t love you the way you want to be loved.
-I say this because you mentioned in your original comment how to find the newspaper article that must have reported how badly he beat you up.
-I didn’t read the article, because I believe you when you say he treats you badly.
-But it makes me think that you’re getting something out of the way he treats you.
-Attention, sympathy, shoulders to cry on…but now your friends are withdrawing all that because it’s gone on too long.
+What is the payoff for staying, and what scares you about leaving?
+Are you gaining something from the way he treats you?
+Attention, sympathy, shoulders to cry on…but now your friends are withdrawing all that because it’s been going on for too long.

 You asked for my advice, so here it is:

 - Talk to a counselor – learn what you’re getting out of this relationship.